 Reviewer Guidelines

-to ensure that they meet the criteria for publication in BACIT/C-JACIT,
+to ensure that they meet the criteria for publication in BACIT,

-submission so that this or future ones can be improved and made ready
+paper so that this or future submissions can be improved and made ready

 for publication.

-of BACIT/C-JACIT is to provide an opportunity for new and emerging researchers
+of BACIT is to provide an opportunity for new and emerging researchers

 to publish, the reviewer can consider their role to be one of offering

-peer support and even assistance in the development of both the article
+peer support and even assistance in the development of both the paper

 and the writing career of the author(s).